backupbrew/switchbrew/Package1.md

 | 0x18   | 4    | Section 2 size   |
 | 0x1C   | 4    | Section 2 offset |

+What each section is used for may vary per system-version.

 ### Section 0

 This section contains the warmboot binary.